Skip to main content

 If you’re planning to use your phone as a hotspot for your laptop, confirm tethering is allowed before purchase:

-• Airalo: Tethering allowed on all plans
+• Saily: Tethering allowed on all plans

 • Nomad: Tethering allowed